munkhuush92/HDInsightTutorial/README.md

  ##2.
 To create an HDInsight cluster by using Azure PowerShell, you must complete the following procedures:
+    1. Create an Azure resource group.
+    2. Create an Azure Storage account.
+    3. Create an Azure Blob container.
+    4. Create an HDInsight cluster.

     * Create an Azure resource group:
     	* Step 1.
 Create a variable for group name.
 		```